-The methods are detailed in section 9 of this manual.
+The methods are detailed in section 9 of this guide.
 Before selecting the retention method, consult with the customer.
 Method 2 is provided for instances where drilling holes in the front surface of the fireplace surround is unacceptable to the customer or otherwise impractical.
 N.B.
-It is unwise to attempt to drill into marble without the proper tools and equipment.
+It is unwise to attempt to drill into marble without the

 If method 1 is chosen, make sure that the front surround area is sound enough to take the fibre / wooden plugs and woodscrews.
-If necessary, make sound with suitable cement.
+If necessary make sound with suitable cement.